elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-are-the-characteristics-of-open-source-software.md

 url: /learn/computer-science/questions/what-are-the-characteristics-of-open-source-software
 score: -1.0
 related_article1:
-    id: 161557
+    id: 161544
-    title: How does encryption contribute to access control in computing security?
+    title: >-
+        What are the primary functions of IBM's z/OS operating system for mainframes?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-does-encryption-contribute-to-access-control-in-computing-security
+    url: /learn/computer-science/questions/what-are-the-primary-functions-of-ibms-zos-operating-system-for-mainframes
 related_article2:
-    id: 161545
+    id: 161317
-    title: Describe the cooling techniques used to maintain optimal temperatures in computing systems.
+    title: >-
+        What are the advantages of using water cooling over air cooling in heat maintenance?
     subject: Computer Science
-    url: /learn/computer-science/questions/describe-the-cooling-techniques-used-to-maintain-optimal-temperatures-in-computing-systems
+    url: /learn/computer-science/questions/what-are-the-advantages-of-using-water-cooling-over-air-cooling-in-heat-maintenance
 related_article3:
-    id: 161548
+    id: 161307
+    title: >-
-    title: What are the advantages of using real-time protection in anti-virus software?
+        What are the advantages of using a command line interface?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-advantages-of-using-realtime-protection-in-antivirus-software
+    url: /learn/computer-science/questions/what-are-the-advantages-of-using-a-command-line-interface
 related_article4:
-    id: 161673
+    id: 161302
-    title: What are the main characteristics of open source software?
+    title: >-
+        How do compilers differ from interpreters in the context of translators?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-main-characteristics-of-open-source-software
+    url: /learn/computer-science/questions/how-do-compilers-differ-from-interpreters-in-the-context-of-translators
 related_article5:
-    id: 161307
+    id: 161299
+    title: >-
-    title: What are the advantages of using a command line interface?
+        What are the primary functions of IBM's z/OS operating system for mainframes?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-advantages-of-using-a-command-line-interface
+    url: /learn/computer-science/questions/what-are-the-primary-functions-of-ibms-zos-operating-system-for-mainframes
 ---

 &nbsp;